-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. \\)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant □ Filed by a Party other than the Registrant □ Ch Check the appropriate box: 0 X 0 Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to § 240.14a-12 PROTEON THERAPEUTICS, INC. - (Name of Registrant as Specified In Its Charter) ( · · · · · · · · · · · · · · · · · · · (Name of Person(s) Filing Proxy Statement, if other than the Registrant) D۰ umont of Filing Fee (Check the appropriate box): ra X ee required.
-0 computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-100 evalpated on table seron per anemage rate reacts a solift in and so rain (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 paid previously with preliminary materials.
-0 ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+Filed by the Registrant \boxtimes Filed by a Party other than the Registrant \square Check the appropriate box: □ Preliminary Proxy Statement □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) □ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material Pursuant to § 240.14a-12 PROTEON THERAPEUTICS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): x No fee required. ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ☐ Fee paid previously with preliminary materials. ☐ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

-(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: (4) Date Filed:
+(1) Amount previously paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:
-Proteon Therapeutics, Inc.

-200 West Street Waltham, MA 02451
+Proteon Therapeutics, Inc. 200 West Street Waltham, MA 02451

-NOTICE OF 2015 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2016 ANNUAL MEETING OF STOCKHOLDERS

-The 2015 Annual Meeting of Stockholders of Proteon Therapeutics, Inc. (the "Company" or "Proteon") will be held on June 2, 2015, at 10:00 a.m. local time (the "Annual Meeting"), at Morgan, Lewis & Bockius LLP, One Federal Street, Boston, MA 02110 for the following purpose of considering two company-sponsored proposals:
+The 2016 Annual Meeting of Stockholders of Proteon Therapeutics, Inc. (the "Company", we or "Proteon") will be held on June 9, 2016, at 11:00 a.m. local time (the "Annual Meeting"), at Morgan, Lewis & Bockius LLP, One Federal Street, Boston, MA 02110 for the following purpose of considering two company-sponsored proposals:

-- 1. To elect Timothy P. Noyes, Garen Bohlin and John G. Freund, M.D., as Class I directors, each for a three-year term; and - 2.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for Proteon for the fiscal year ending December 31, 2015.
+- 1. To elect Hubert Birner, Ph.D. and Stuart A. Kingsley, as Class II directors, each for a three-year term; and - 2.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for Proteon for the fiscal year ending December 31, 2016.